PizzaMyHeart/filum/README.md

 Like Pocket and Instapaper, it extracts text content for an uncluttered experience&mdash;specifically for discussion threads on Reddit, Hacker News, and Stack Exchange.

+Fully supported on Linux and mostly works on Windows (use WSL for the ideal experience).
+Not tested on MacOS.

 ## Installation